-Today, on Good Friday, we meditate on John’s account of the passion of our Lord Jesus Christ.
-The word “Passion” of course comes from the Latin, and it can mean a couple of different things.
+Today, on Good Friday, we meditate on John’s account of the Passion of our Lord Jesus Christ.
+Passion of course comes from the Latin, and it can mean a couple of different things.

-The Latin word “passion” is also the root of our word “passive” because to suffer something is to undergo it; it is to have something inflicted on you.
-But in John’s telling of Jesus’s arrest, trial, and eventual death Jesus is anything but passive.
+Passion is also the root of our word passive, because to suffer something is to undergo it; it is to have something inflicted on you.
+But in John’s telling of Jesus’ arrest, trial, and eventual death, Jesus is anything but passive.
 Quite to the contrary, from beginning to end, Jesus is active.
 He is, in fact, completely in charge of all that is to happen to him.
 According to John, while Jesus is in pain, he is not in distress.
 Jesus is in command.

 Like so much else in this story, at this moment Jesus fulfills his own words.
-For in John chapter 13 and again in chapter 14 he tells his disciples in advance about what is happening right now.
-Then he said, “I tell you this now, before it takes place, that when it does take place you may believe that I Am.”
-Well, now everything he told them would happen is happening, and now we know that he is the great I Am.
+For in John chapter 13 and again in chapter 14, he tells his disciples in advance about what is happening right now.
+Then he said, “I tell you this now, before it takes place, that when it does take place, you may believe that I am.”
+Now everything he told them would happen is happening, and now we know that he is the great I Am.
 All this has been under his control from the beginning.

 Is there any truly effective human power in this story?

 How about the soldiers with their weapons?
-All Jesus has to do is to do is admit who he is, and they are all flattened.
+All Jesus does is admit who he is, and they are all flattened.

-But the power to punish or acquit enjoyed by Pilate he enjoys not because of any strength of his own or because of the strength of the empire but because of God’s power.
+But Pilate enjoys the power to punish or acquit not because of any strength of his own or because of the strength of the empire but because of God’s power.
 Jesus says, “You would have no power over me unless it had been given you from above.”
 So even the power of the governor is exposed as dependent and derivative from divine power.
 This explains why John says Jesus “went out, bearing his own cross.”
 Pilate in the end is unable even to compel the final actions of our Lord’s life on earth.
 The Lord goes out on his own power to meet his mortal end.

 How about the soldiers that actually do the bloody deed?
-They probably think that by casting lots for Jesus’s tunic they are just idling away the time and claiming their just reward of the spoils of their victim, his garments and his tunic.
+They probably think that by casting lots for Jesus’s tunic they are just idling away the time and claiming their just reward of the victim’s spoils, his garments and his tunic.
 But even this grim amusement of casting lots at the foot of the cross is not of their own doing.
-This happens John says so that the Scripture may be fulfilled.
+This happens, John says, so that the Scripture may be fulfilled.
 He says the same of the soldier who pierced his side.
-They don’t do these things because they have power but because the word of God has power, and that word must be fulfilled.
-So even Jesus’s own executioners are following a script that they have not written for themselves.
+They don’t do these things because they have power but because the Word of God has power, and that Word must be fulfilled.
+So even Jesus’ executioners are following a script that they have not written for themselves.

 Because he doesn’t want us to just know what happened.
 He wants us to know what it means.
 He wants us to know that Jesus is the same God as the great I Am who revealed himself to Moses and who now reveals himself on the cross.
 He wants us to know that Jesus was and is in complete control of the entire universe because he is its maker and king.

-John wants us to believe that compared to the kingly power of God all human power is utterly ridiculous.
+John wants us to believe that, compared to the kingly power of God, all human power is utterly ridiculous.
 The true power is not to be found in treachery or weapons of war or in empire or even in religious authority.
 The true power in this universe is the power of Christ.
-And that power is never more evident than when all human powers — the power of force, of political rule, of religious institutions — when all human powers conspire together to crush him.
+And that power is never more evident than when all human powers — the power of force, of political rule, of religious institutions —conspire together to crush him.

 In fact, Jesus has said this very thing before.
 This too he has already told his disciples, in advance.
 It is the same John who also testifies to Jesus having said, “No one takes my life from me, but I lay it down of my own accord.
 I have power to lay it down.”
 No one takes my life from me.
 I am not passive.
 I lay it down of my own accord.
 I have power to do so.